MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-version-release-history.md

 - The Azure Information Protection client can unprotect multiple files (multi-select and a folder that contains protected files) when you use File Explorer, right-click.

-- Documents open as expected in Office after a label is applied that removes protection by using right-click in File Explorer, PowerShell commands, and the scanner.
+- Documents open as expected in Office after a label is applied that removes protection.
 A recovery pop-up dialog box no longer displays.

 - For Excel: